nemanjam/nemanjam.github.io/README.md

 #### SEO and Metadata

-- Metadata handling for all types of pages, with defaults
+- Centralized and typed metadata for all types of pages, with defaults
+- Open graph image endpoint with Satori generated images for all pages with hero image and random gradient background
+- Sitemap generated at build-time

 #### External libraries

-- Comments with Giscus
+- Comments with Giscus and dark mode support

 #### Types